Skip to contents

 The MitoFinder documentation has instructions on how to build a reference database.

-Simply put, all you need is a GenBank formatted file (.gb) containing annotated mitogenomes.
-This file can be downloaded from a GenBank query in a web browser.
+The MitoFinder reference database is simple: a GenBank formatted file (.gb) containing one or more annotated mitogenomes.
+The easiest way to build one is MitoPilot::custom_assembly_db() with db_type = "mitofinder" (see above).
+Alternatively, this file can be downloaded from a GenBank query in a web browser.

 You can provide the path to your MitoFinder database with the mitofinder_db argument of MitoPilot::new_project function when initializing a project.
 Alternatively, you can specify the MitoFinder database in the assembly options section of the MitoPilot GUI.